Report Tree Problem

 Please do not work on trees near power lines.
 Your safety is important to us.

-Please answer the following questions to determine whether or not this may be a hazardous situation or if you need to report an outage.
+Please answer the following questions to determine whether or not you need to report an outage or if this may be a hazardous situation.

 - Maintain wires on a scheduled basis only.